Non-Robustness of the Cluster-Robust Inference: with a Proposal of a New Robust Method: Our Proposal of a New Robust Approach

+\begin{remark}[Relaxing the Assumption on Individual Scores] The conditions of $\alpha > 2$, as well as $\beta > 2$, may be relaxed by considering a self-normalized version of Theorem \ref{prop:wcr}, although the $\sqrt{G}$ rate of convergence would be generally lost in that case. \end{remark}

-A proof is presented in Appendix \ref{sec:prop:wcr}.
-We remark that the RV condition in Assumption \ref{a:cluster}.\ref{a:cluster:rv} is assumed only for concise statement and is not essential.
-We can more trivially accommodate thin-tailed distributions, such as the Gaussian distribution, for the individual score.
+\begin{remark}[Thin-Tailed Distributions of Cluster Sizes] The RV condition in Assumption \ref{a:cluster}.\ref{a:cluster:rv} is assumed only for concise statement and is not essential.
+We can more trivially accommodate thin-tailed distributions, such as the Gaussian distribution, for the individual score. \end{remark}